-Complementary evaluators may assist primary evaluators by collaborating with teachers to develop smart goals, conducting observations, collecting additional evidence, reviewing student learning data and providing additional feedback.
+If complementary evaluators are selected at some future time, they may assist primary evaluators by collaborating with teachers to develop smart goals, conducting observations, collecting additional evidence, reviewing student learning data and providing additional feedback.
 A complementary evaluator should share his/her feedback with the primary evaluator as it is collected and shared with teachers.